DC801/BM-Badge/README.md

 Any [quoted string](#quoted-string).

+- To maximize compatibility, best to limit these to ASCII characters.
 - Each message is printed on its own line.
-- To maximize compatibility, best to limit these to ASCII characters.
-- Some characters must be escaped in the message body, such as double quote: `\"`
+- Some characters must be escaped in the message body, such as double quote (`\"`) (depending on the quotes you're using to wrap these).
 	- `\t` (tabs) are auto-converted to four spaces.
 	- `\n` (new lines) are honored, but since text is wrapped automatically, don't worry about hard wrapping your messages unless you want to put line breaks in arbitrary places.
 - Word processor "smart" characters such as ellipses (…), emdashes (—), and smart quotes (“”) are auto converted to ASCII equivalents (`...`) (`--`) (`"`).